jibrinx/jibrinx.github.io/index.md

 <p  align="right">[Last updated: 16-04-2024 at 15:02 pm]</p>

 ## About Me
 Hi!
 I’m Jibrin.
 I love to create projects and follow my curiosity.
-Currently, I am building <a href="http://adhere360.github.io">Adhere360 </a> to tackling Nigeria's pressing healthcare challenges by improving medication adherence and reduce non-adherence rates which are estimated to exceed 50% across chronic conditions like diabetes and hypertension in Nigeria.I am passionate about pushing the boundaries in the tools and methods in the management of infectious diseases and contributing to better and prepared response in terms of policies, resources and management of novel future pandemics.
+I am currently building <a href="http://adhere360.github.io">Adhere360 </a> to tackle Nigeria's pressing healthcare challenges by improving medication adherence and reduce non-adherence rates which are estimated to exceed 50% across chronic conditions like diabetes and hypertension in Nigeria.
+I am passionate about pushing the boundaries in the tools and methods in the management of infectious diseases and contributing to better and prepared response in terms of policies, resources and management of novel future pandemics.
 I am actively looking for further opportunities to deepen my expertise and understanding of infectious diseases modelling...

 ## Education
 - **2022** - Master degree in Artificial Intelligence and Data Analytics from the Institute for Digital Technologies at Loughborough University London